rizinorg/cutter/README.md

 cd ..
 ```

+If you know what you're doing, you can build against radare2 by passing the `USE_SYSTEM_RADARE2=1` flag to qmake or cmake.

 ##### Building cutter

 Cutter can be build with two methods: The preferred one is with qmake, but you can also compile it with cmake.
 Choose the one you want to use.